tensorflow/tfjs-models/body-pix/README.md

 ];

-// the colored part image is an rgb image with a corresponding color from thee rainbow colors for each part at each pixel, and black pixels where there is no part. const coloredPartImage = bodyPix.toColoredPartImageData(partSegmentation, rainbow);
+// the colored part image is an rgb image with a corresponding color from thee rainbow colors for each part at each pixel, and black pixels where there is no part. const coloredPartImage = bodyPix.toColoredPartMask(partSegmentation, rainbow);
 const opacity = 0.7;
 const flipHorizontal = true;
 const maskBlurAmount = 0;